agapebondservant/ml-backstage-plugin-accelerator/README.md

 yarn add --cwd packages/backend pg
 ```

-5. Install the GitHub App integration (one-time op; skip if already performed):
+5. Install the GitHub App integration and follow the instructions as prompted (one-time op; skip if already performed):
 ```
 yarn backstage-cli create-github-app $BACKSTAGE_GITHUB_ORG
 ```

+6. Update **app-config.yaml** as directed by the instructions in the prior GitHub App integration step.

-6. Update configuration for the new backend package and GitHub App integration:
+7. Update configuration for the new backend package and GitHub App integration:
 ```
 cp resources/*.yaml .
 ```

-7. Start the Backstage app:
+8. Start the Backstage app:
 ```
 yarn dev
 ```

-8. To create a new plugin:
+9. To create a new plugin:
 ```
 echo "<name of plugin>" | yarn new --select plugin
 ```
-9. To create a new component extension,
+10. To create a new component extension,

 * Create the new component extension template:
 ```